 Portland Jewelry Academy is proud to be located in downtown Portland, Oregon

 Portland Jewelry Academy resides in the Willamette building in downtown Portland, Oregon which is all that remains of the historic Portland Jewelry District.
-On SW 3rd and Alder, PJA is within walking distance of the famous waterfront park, various foot carts, Pioneer courthouse square, local restaurants, the original Voodoo donuts location, and all else that downtown Portland has to offer.
+On SW 3rd and Alder, PJA is within walking distance of the famous waterfront park, various food carts, Pioneer courthouse square, local restaurants, the original Voodoo donuts location, and all else that downtown Portland has to offer.
 Our favorite coffee shop is Lotus & Bean, located on the street level of our building.
 Our favorite lunch spots include Cuốn, a Vietnamese restaurant a block away, and the food carts located on the block next to ours!
 You will not be short on lunch options if you choose to join our institution.

 Downtown Portland is a busy place, there is no shortage of events and people, from organized events at the square to the stranger offering tarot readings on your walk to get lunch.
 If you’re interested in learning more about what downtown Portland, or the city in general, has to offer, consider visiting Travel Portland.